stevob14/passivecash/index.md

 CDs can be purchased through banks, credit unions, and brokerage firms.
 Bank CDs interest rates are compounded while brokerage CDs are not.
 In my opinion, it's best to purchase CDs through brokerage firms due to the greater flexibily they provide.
 If you should encounter an emergency, you can access your cash by selling the CD on the market without paying an early withdrawl fee.
 However, the value of the CD is subject to change dependent on interest rates if you were to sell before the cerficate matures.

 People generally purchase CDs as a safer investment than stocks.
 They provide a guaranteed return on investment at the expense of growth that stocks may provide.
 It's important to note that CDs are FDIC insured up to $250,000.

+### Annuities

+An annuity is an insurance contract that can be purchased from a financial institution.
+Investments can be made in lump sum or period payments.
+You can expect to receive a guaranteed cash flow for a fixed period or for the rest of your life dependent upon the structure of the annuity.

+There are two types of annuities, immediate and deferred.

+Lets say for example that you were to win the lottery and wanted to create an immediate cash flow.
+Purchasing an immediate annuity would be appropriate in this case.
+Deferred annuities are best purchased when you predict you may need cash flow in the future such as retirement.
+Perhaps social security won't be enough and you suspect you may need additional cash flow.

+Annuities can be structured as either fixed or variable.
+Fixed being more stable providing regular periodic payments while variable being less stable providing payments that are dependent upon the performance of the annuitie's investments.

+**Important to note that annuities are illiquid and subject to withdrawal penalties.** Therefore, annuities are not recommended for younger investors.

+You can estimate cash flow using Schwab's [Income Annuity Calculator](https://www.schwab.com/annuities/fixed-income-annuity-calculator).

+### Savings Bonds

+If you are looking for a safe place to protect your cash from inflation, I savings bonds are a great option.
+I bonds pay a fixed rate of interest that changes with inflation.
+You can find more information on I bonds at [TreasuryDirect](https://www.treasurydirect.gov/savings-bonds/i-bonds/)

 ### Earn Interest on Crypto